cscheid/cscheid.net/courses/spr15/cs444/lectures/week1.md

 about using data visualization in your area of research, or a visualization research paper itself.

-A successful final project will not have to be a finished paper (although if you *do* finish a solid manuscript, you're essentially guaranteed an A), but it should be clear how to take what you have at the end of the course and turn it into a reasonable submission to a workshop, conference, or journal.
+A successful final project does not have to be a finished paper (although if you *do* finish a solid manuscript, you're essentially guaranteed an A), but the clearer it is how to take what you have and turn it into a reasonable submission to a workshop, conference, or journal, the better.

 ## Grading